ChaiBapchya/ChaiBapchya.github.io/README.md

 ## Build & serve
-- `bundle exec <command>` executes the command in the context of the current bundle In other ensures that the gem versions mentioned in the Gemfile are respected For more - https://bundler.io/man/bundle-exec.1.html
+- `bundle exec <command>` executes the command in the context of the current bundle
+- In other words, it ensures that the gem versions mentioned in the Gemfile are respected

+For more - https://bundler.io/man/bundle-exec.1.html

 ```